katehegland/Projects/README.md

 ### **Use Instructions**

--Run the code to get a unique fruit each time it is run and its accompanying recipes.
+-Run the code to get your desired fruit's accompanying recipes and information.